Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Abstract

 \section{Abstract}

 We focus on controllable disentangled representation learning (C-Dis-RL), where users can control the partition of the disentangled latent space to factorize dataset attributes (concepts) for downstream tasks.
 Two general problems remain under-explored in current methods: (1) They lack comprehensive disentanglement constraints, especially missing the minimization of mutual information between different attributes across latent and observation domains.
-(2) They lack convexity constraints in disentangled latent space, which is important for meaningfully manipulating specific attributes for downstream tasks.
-To encourage both comprehensive C-Dis-RL and convexity simultaneously, we propose a simple yet efficient method: Controllable Interpolation Regularization (CIR), which creates a positive loop where the disentanglement and convexity can help each other.
-Specifically, we conduct controlled interpolation in latent space during training and 'reuse' the encoder to help form a 'perfect disentanglement' regularization.
-In that case, (a) disentanglement loss implicitly enlarges the potential 'understandable' distribution to encourage convexity; (b) convexity can in turn improve robust and precise disentanglement.
+(2) They lack convexity constraints, which is important for meaningfully manipulating specific attributes for downstream tasks.
+To encourage both comprehensive C-Dis-RL and convexity simultaneously, we propose a simple yet efficient method: Controllable Interpolation Regularization (CIR), which creates a positive loop where disentanglement and convexity can help each other.
+Specifically, we conduct controlled interpolation in latent space during training, and we reuse the encoder to help form a 'perfect disentanglement' regularization.
+In that case, (a) disentanglement loss implicitly enlarges the potential understandable distribution to encourage convexity; (b) convexity can in turn improve robust and precise disentanglement.
 CIR is a general module and we merge CIR with three different algorithms: ELEGANT, I2I-Dis, and GZS-Net to show the compatibility and effectiveness.
 Qualitative and quantitative experiments show improvement in C-Dis-RL and latent convexity by CIR.
 This further improves downstream tasks: controllable image synthesis, cross-modality image translation and zero-shot synthesis.
-More experiments demonstrate CIR can also improve other downstream tasks, such as new attribute value mining, data augmentation, and eliminating bias for fairness.